EfficiencyJunky/eec-for-squarespace/guide/04_modify_cart/README.md

     4. Now under "Triggering" choose the `Dom Ready - Cart Page` trigger we created in the previous step
     5. Save the tag
     6. To test this, re-start Preview mode in GTM, add a product to cart, and then visit the cart page. <br/>
-    You should see the `ssRawModifyCartPush` event show up in the Summary tab.
+    We should see the `ssRawModifyCartPush` event show up in the Summary tab.
 Click on this event and check the "Variables" tab.
 The `DL - SS Raw Modify Cart` variable should now be populated with a bunch of data.<br/>
-    You should ALSO see the `initModifyCartTagInfo` event show up in the Summary tab.
+    We should ALSO see the `initModifyCartTagInfo` event show up in the Summary tab.
 Click on this event and check the "Variables" tab.
 The `DL - EEC Modify - action`, `DL - EEC Modify - productName`, and `DL - EEC Modify - quantity` variables should now be initialized with "not_set", "not_set", and 0.<br/>
-    If you change the quantity of one of the items in the cart, or remove it from the cart entirely, you should see two more events appear in the summary tab: `ssRawModifyCartPush` and `fireModifyCartTag`. we will use these in the next step.
+    If we change the quantity of one of the items in the cart, or remove it from the cart entirely, we should see two more events appear in the summary tab: `ssRawModifyCartPush` and `fireModifyCartTag`. we will use these in the next step.